 What is a сross-functional team?A cross-functional team is a team composed of members from different departments in the organization that have diverse skills and professional expertise, but are working together to achieve a common goal.
 This form of collaboration becomes more widespread in the modern business environment as companies aim to leverage the benefits of diverse perspectives and experience of their employees.

 Cross-functional teams are designed to break down the silos (organizational barriers that exist between different departments or team members) inside the company structure and foster collaboration.

 The members of a cross-functional team are often chosen based on their skills and expertise necessary to contribute to the common results.
-Building a cross-functional team doesn’t mean the individuals inside it must know everything, it rather means that such a team is fully capable of developing and supplying a complete product.
+Building a cross-functional team doesn’t mean the individuals in it must know everything; it rather means that such a team is fully capable of developing and supplying a complete product.

 The concept of a cross-functional team appeared in contrast with a traditional, functional one.
 Let’s briefly discuss the main differences between them.

 Functional teams vs cross-functional teamsFunctional teams are composed of individuals with similar skills and professional expertise.
 This type of team is typically organized within a single department inside an organization.
 The example would be a marketing team, an accounting team, a developers’ team, etc. This makes a functional team highly specialized in one domain, but less flexible and inventive in decision-making.

 How traditional and cross-functional teams are organizedThe structure of a functional team is hierarchical with a clear reporting structure and a leader that monitors the team’s work.